 In fact, I fully expect that as subsequent generations of this almond milk yogurt are made, and some of that subsequent yogurt is used as starter for yet another generation, I will cut down on the amount of starter yogurt used in each jar.
 But for now, I’m not taking chances, and so am using 2 tablespoons of starter yogurt for each 8-ounce jar.

 So, assuming you are going to do what I do, put two tablespoons of plain vegan yogurt into each of the 4 jars, and then pour almond milk into each jar until it is nearly full.
 (Again, the starter yogurt can be any type, it does not have to be almond milk yogurt, so long as it is plain yogurt.)
-Tightly place a lid on each jar, and shake each jar to mix the starter yogurt in with the almond milk.
+Either stir each jar well, or you can tightly place a lid on each jar, and shake each jar to mix the starter yogurt in with the almond milk.
+Then you can leave the lids on, or remove them, that is up to you (of course if you are going to stack a second layer of jars onto the first in your Instant Pot, you will have to leave the lids on – otherwise I personally prefer to leave the lids off so that condensation doesn’t form on them).

 My Instant Pot Almond Milk Yogurt in the Half-Pint Jar